Pratik858/Pratik858/README.md

 - Pursuing Under Graduation at **Visvesvarya National Institute of Techonology ,Nagpur**.
 - I am also a part of **IvLabs** (Robotics Club of VNIT )
-- Currently Working on the Controls of Robotics but also interested in IOT and Planning .
+- Currently Working on the Controls of Robotics but also interested in IOT .
 - My current project is [Manipulation of The Robotic Arm ( Manipulator ) ](https://github.com/IvLabs/manipulation)